stcorp/eofetch/README.md

 This package allows for easy downloading of EO data products.

-You just provide the list of filenames that you want and, if the products are supported, the library will automatically determine from which archive to get it and the download it.
+You just provide the list of filenames that you want and, if the products are supported, the library will automatically determine from which archive to get it and then download it.

 The library currently supports data from the following archives: